coffe/QuickTube/README.md

    ./yt-helper-mac.sh
    ```
 4. Paste a YouTube URL or let the script pick it up from your clipboard, and choose your desired action from the menu.

+## Disclaimer

+This script is created solely for educational purposes to demonstrate shell scripting and TUI creation with `gum`.
+It is **not** intended to be used for downloading copyrighted content without permission.
+Users are responsible for complying with YouTube's Terms of Service and all applicable copyright laws.
+Please respect content creators and their work.